 Our recommendation is the 134bhp 1.6-litre diesel.
 It is only marginally more expensive to run than the 1.4-litre diesel, and is available in all trims, while the 1.4-litre diesel appears in the entry-level ‘1’ trim only.

 Stylish on the outside, and stylish on the inside, too.
 With the exception of the basic level 1 model, the Sportwagon's cabin is smart, of reasonable though not Volkswagen quality, and thoughtfully designed.
 The dashboard is clear and straightforward with mid-spec models and above benefiting from an easy-to-use sat-nav.
 There's plenty of space in the front, and room enough for even tall passengers in the back.

 Our favourite trim is the ‘3’, which comes with some ‘big car’ features, such as sat-nav, rear parking camera and Bluetooth with voice recognition and music streaming.

-The Cee’d Sportwagon's small diesel engines are reasonably economical with the smallest, the 1.4, returning 67.3mpg and costing just £20 to tax.
+The Cee’d Sportwagon's small diesel engines are reasonably economical with the 1.6-litre returning 70.6mpg and costing just £20 to tax.
 That should please both private buyers and company car drivers (regarding the latter, the model's good specification means they will have no need to buy options, so incurring no additional benefit-in-kind tax).